-Parents wishing to review their children's records or guidance folders may submit written requests to the principal.
-Arrangements will be made for the parents to come to school for this purpose.
-No school records will be released from the building.
+Parents wishing to review their children's records may submit written requests to the principal.
+Appointments will be scheduled for parents to come to school for this purpose.

 Communication

 If you wish to speak to a faculty or administrative staff member and they are unavailable when you call the school, please leave the following information with the secretary: